gluent/goe/docs/gcp_setup.md

 ```

 #### goe_bq_app_role
 Note that the role grant is bound to the target BigQuery dataset, no project wide access is granted.
-We use `bq` to grant the role because `gcloud` does not support these granular grants.
+The `bq` utility is used to grant the role because `gcloud` does not support these granular grants.

 Also note that the target dataset must be created *before* executing these commands (see [Generating Dataset DDL](#generating-dataset-ddl) for details).
 ```